BelaPlatform/pybela/_sources/readme.rst.txt

 Python side
 ^^^^^^^^^^^

-Once the variable is defined “in the watcher”, you can stream, log and monitor its value from python.
+Once the variable is declared with the Watcher template, you can stream, log, monitor and control its value from python.
 For example, to stream the value of ``myvar`` from python, you can do:

 .. code:: python